National Guard Receives Bradley Upgrades

 M2A4 Bradley during live-fire training exercise

-The first vehicles arrived at National Guard armories in Pennsylvania and Texas.
-Crews will complete new equipment training before certifying on the upgraded systems.
+The first vehicles rolled into Guard armories in Pennsylvania and Texas.
+Crews now have to get through new equipment training before they can certify on the upgraded systems.
+That’s standard procedure, but it’s exciting stuff for units that have been waiting years for modern gear.

 Enhanced Features